 Once the test finishes, the summary will be displayed.
-You can click through the various links to find more detailed results.
+Click through the various links to find more detailed results.

-VoIP calls are often in the 3.5 to 4.2 range.
-If the MOS score is below a 4.0, it is recommended that you reach out to the Support Team so that further testing can be done and recommendations can be made.
+- VoIP calls are often in the 3.5 to 4.2 range.
+If the MOS score is below 4.0, reach out to the Support Team so that further testing can be done and recommendations can be made.

 2 - Supported Headsets

-When it comes to your call & audio quality through the Dialpad application, what headset you are using is a major factor along with the speed and reliability of your network.
+When it comes to Dialpad call & audio quality, your headset is a major factor, along with the speed and reliability of your network.